o2r-project/ansible/README.md

 ```bash
 sudo docker ps -q | xargs -n 1 sudo docker inspect --format '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}} {{ .Name }}' | sed 's/ \//\t/'
 ```

+### "Topology was destroyed" error

+This can happen if the MongoDB was restarted and a microservice still has the "old" connection open.
+You need to restart the service of that microservice, just restarting the container will result in an incorrect link to an outdated `mongodb` container.

 ## Sicherheit